Hall of Famer, Olympic coach Wright returns to loaded Nova - WHIZ News

 So how was your summer?

-Wright’s achievements in the winter — more specifically, in April — made him a natural choice for the Hall and a lock to keep helping the NBA’s elite drape gold around their necks.
+Wright’s achievements in the winter — more specifically, in April — made him a natural choice for the Hall and a lock to keep helping the NBA’s elite drape gold medals around their neck.

 If Mike Krzyzewski is Coach K and John Wooden was The Wizard of Westwood, might it be time to assign Wright some catchy nickname?